Dreaming of You (Selena album): Recording

 Selena's crossover album was the most anticipated release within the Tejano industry, and it was expected to lift Tejano music to greater heights, as executives speculated on its potential to redefine the trajectory of Tejano music.
 Industry consensus held that Selena was on the verge of attaining significantly broader acclaim that the English-language album she was recording would establish her as an international dance pop luminary or a significant figure in American entertainment, posited to share a mainstream audience with the era's top artists.
 The album was widely anticipated to serve as Selena's definitive crossover into the wider pop music landscape, (Note: Attributed to multiple references:) cementing her as a household name.
 (Note: Attributed to multiple references:) On the morning of March 31, 1995, while Selena was slated to record additional vocal tracks for her crossover album at Q-Productions, she was shot to death by a former business associate and friend.
-Later that afternoon, the Quintanilla family was interviewed by a San Antonio news channel, where they captured the first time that many of the family first heard of Selena's "Dreaming of You".
-Her death propelled her into the pantheon of pop culture within the Latino community, attaining a posthumous stature comparable to that of James Dean, Marilyn Monroe, Jim Morrison, Jimi Hendrix, and Elvis Presley.
+Later that afternoon, the Quintanilla family was interviewed by a San Antonio news channel, where they captured the first time that many of the family first heard of Selena's "Dreaming of You."